avanov/typeit/docs/quickstart_guide.rst

 .. code-block:: python

-    from typing import NamedTuple, Dict, Any, List, Optional from typeit import type_constructor
+    from typing import Any, NamedTuple, Optional, Sequence from typeit import type_constructor